Karmic Responsibility: Taking Control of Your Life

 The foundation for all Vedic counseling is that we must first assume karmic responsibility for our own lives.
 Only when we assume responsibility for ourselves in life can we effectively change who we are and alter how we live in a harmonious manner.

 Once we accept our karmic responsibility in life, we are able to forgive others and let go of the past.
 We can make positive changes in the present moment.
 We recognize that we are responsible for the world in which we live.
 Accepting our responsibility for our karma allows us to take control of our lives and make meaningful and lasting changes.
-It provides a great relief and opens up a new horizon of transformation.
+It opens up a new horizon of transformation both within and around us.